lester-lee/cs376-hci/_posts/2018-02-03-bad-williams-design.md

 ---
 layout: post
 title: Bad Williams Design
-subtitle: An example of bad design on Williams College's website
 ---
 Twice a year, every on-campus student at Williams college will inevitably go to the [catalog](https://catalog.williams.edu/) as they try to figure out what exactly they will be doing with their lives.
 Recently, the catalog interface was updated from this:
 ![Old Catalog]({{ site.baseurl }}/images/ucd/old-catalog.png)